 Knowing how to create collages in Photoshop and add text is not enough to make a book cover look professional.
 At a minimum, you still need to choose the right font.
 At a maximum, you should make the color corrections for images, create a harmonious composition and enhance the final picture with effects and decorative elements.
 Without all these steps, the book cover will look cheap and amateurish.

 Mistake # 5 – Too much text on the cover

 Too much text on the cover repels the potential audience because people don’t like reading long titles and subtitles.
 Additionally, it may be challenging for readers to figure out what the book is about.
 We don’t mean you have to shorten the title or subtitle.
 Instead, you can highlight keywords with different colors or enlarge their size.

 Mistake # 6 – Bad quality of images

-- Images with low resolution spoil the whole impression from design.
+Images with low resolution spoil the whole impression of the design.
 It’s always better to choose high-quality pictures to make a book cover design eye-catching.
-Also, make sure you possess the copyright for images used.
+Also, make sure you possess the copyright for the images used.

-Mistake #7 – The design doesn’t communiсate the genre
+Mistake #7 – The design doesn’t communicate the genre

 Book cover design is a key to successful book promotion.

 Keep in mind these common book cover design mistakes when working on your next cover and increase the chance to stand out from other authors.